-Figure 4.9 Average salary between postgraduates and non-postgraduates, by (a) experience and by (b) FOS, among fresh graduates
+Figure 4.9 Average salary between postgraduates and non-postgraduates, by (a) experience and by (b) FOS, among fresh graduates salaries than non-postgraduates (Figure 4.9b).

-Breaking down by FOS shows that most postgraduates tended to have relatively higher salaries than non-postgraduates (Figure 4.9b).
 From this aspect, postgraduates in the survey did not experience underemployment.
 To recap, there is a lower employment rate among postgraduates compared to undergraduates, especially among fresh graduates, but within the employed postgraduates, there is no situation of being underemployed in terms of salary, in general.